ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 # Heroes of the Storm Replay Data Reference
-This document details the location and type of every useful piece of data in the Hereos of the Storm replay files to the best of the my knowledge. - Falindrith
+This document details the location and type of every useful piece of data in the Hereos of the Storm replay files to the best of the my knowledge.
+Let me know if you find any errors. - Falindrith

 ## Common Elements
 In this document, fields with `[]` at the end indicate that the element in question is an array, and that any field named after the `[]` (`m_playerList[].m_toon` for instance) is assumed to exist for all elements in the array.

+### Containers
+Most of the locations reference a container object first (`header` for instance).
+These are the objects that are available from the parser.
+In whatever parser you choose to use, you should be able to specify the extraction of these containers.
+This document assumes that you are using the [heroprotocol.js](https://github.com/nydus/heroprotocol) parser.

 ### Game Loops to Game Time
 Almost every event time in the game is stored in terms of game loops.